j-sieben/PIT/Doc/using_dbms_application_info.md

 - `V$SESSION`
 - `V$SQLAREA`

 Additionally, it is possible to report the status of long lasting operations to the database by using the method `dbms_application_info.set_session_longops`.
 By using this method, a developer reports how many iterations of a total number of iterations is performed.
 Information about the process of a long lasting operation is available at `V$SESSION_LONGOPS`.
+If you don't have access to the mentioned views, you can access client information using `sys_context('USERENV', 'CLIENT_INFO')`  as well.
+Long ops are normally accessible by anyone.

 If you want to use this feature, make sure that tracing is set to at least `pit.trace_mandatory`, as the tracing mechanism is required for this feature.